3. Using Stork

 The second solution requires the given Kea server to be configured to use the

-host_cmds premium hooks library.
+host_cmds premium hook library.
 This library implements control commands used

-to store and fetch the host reservations from the host database which the Kea
+to store and fetch the host reservations from the host database to which the Kea

 only presents the reservations specified within the Kea configuration files.

 Stork periodically fetches the reservations from the host database backends and updates them in the local database.
 The default interval at which Stork refreshes host reservation information is set to 60 seconds.
-This means that an update in the host reservation database will not be visible in Stork until up to 60 seconds after it was applied.
-This interval is currently not configurable.
+This means that an update in the host reservation database is not visible in Stork until up to 60 seconds after it was applied.
+This interval is configurable in the Stork interface.

 The list of host reservations must be manually refreshed by reloading the browser page to see the most recent updates fetched from the Kea servers.